 The 8 types of managed IT services pricing models

 You may have realized that when it comes to managed IT services, pricing can be a little confusing.
-That's because there are quite a number of different models that service providers use.
+That's because there are quite a number of different models that Managed IT service providers use.

 A pricing model is the way a service provider charges for their services.
 Each model has its unique foundation and expectations.

-Here is a comprehensive look at the models:
+Here is a comprehensive look at the managed IT service pricing models:

 1. The flat rate model